pulumi/terraform-provider-google-beta/website/docs/r/sql_database_instance.html.markdown

 or the [JSON API](https://cloud.google.com/sql/docs/admin-api/v1beta4/instances).

 ~> **NOTE on `google_sql_database_instance`:** - Second-generation instances include a
 default 'root'@'%' user with no password.
-This user will be deleted by Terraform on instance creation.
+This user will be deleted by the provider on instance creation.
 You should use `google_sql_user` to define a custom user with a restricted host and strong password.

--> **Note**: On newer versions of the provider, you must explicitly set `deletion_protection=false` (and run `terraform apply` to write the field to state) in order to destroy an instance.
+-> **Note**: On newer versions of the provider, you must explicitly set `deletion_protection=false` (and run `pulumi update` to write the field to state) in order to destroy an instance.
 It is recommended to not set this field (or set it to true) until you're ready to destroy the instance and its databases.

 ## Example Usage